 Two days in Doha was the top prize at a blogger event I attended and, lo and behold, I was the winner.
 Finally I was heading to the other boot!
-Most of my life, both feet have been firmly planted in Italy, but, at the end of last year, I was given the opportunity to try on the other boot for the first time – the Arabian Peninsula.
+Most of my life, both feet have been firmly planted in Italy, but, at the end of last year, I was given the opportunity to try on the other boot for the first time and have two days in Doha.

-Three nights in Doha was the top prize at a blogger event I attended and, lo and behold, I was the winner, all thanks to the generosity of Qatar Airways and the Qatar Tourism Board.
-Running through Abu Dhabi and Dubai airports heading to Bangkok or the Seychelles totalled my experience in this part of the world.
+Running through Abu Dhabi and Dubai airports heading to Bangkok or the Seychelles totaled my experience in this part of the world.
 This time, I would be stopping to smell the camels.

-The A380 is always fun to fly, but while settling in my huge seat in Qatar Airways’ Business Class, when they handed the founder of Best Sips Worldwide a cocktail menu and pointed me toward the bar, I knew we just weren’t going to be on the plane long enough.
+The A380 is always fun to fly, but while settling in my huge seat in Qatar Airways Business Class, when they handed the founder of Lush Life Podcast a cocktail menu and pointed me toward the bar, I knew we just weren’t going to be on the plane long enough.

 They’ve won a slew of SkytraX World Airline Awards including World’s Best Business Class, Best Business Class Airline Lounge and the Best Airline Staff Service in the Middle East.
 As the flight attendant was stirring a mojito, I didn’t have to ask why.
 The Arabian Breakfast, chaser to the mojito, began the journey to the East, the wines first rate and the movie selection endless.
 Six hours was too little to spend on this flight, but it’s definitely one of the best things about two days in Doha.

 Home for the three days was the Westin Doha, one of the newer Doha hotels.
 Less than a year old and a bed as comfy as mine at home, with a seriously fantastic spa, the Westin welcomed me, as if I were a member of the family.

-The Qatar Tourism Board had put together a smashing first day – how did they know I was longing to see sand?
-I convinced my guide that I was extremely happy with very tame Sand Dune Bashing, as dropping from great heights is not my forte.
+One of the best things to do in Doha is Sand Dune bashing, especially if you only have two days in Doha.
+I convinced my guide that I was extremely happy with very tame Sand Dune Bashing we did, as dropping from great heights is not my forte.
 Making him stop several times, to just look out and stare at the endless yellows and listen to the silence, made him a little perplexed, but he understood it was my first time seeing a desert.
 (He had never seen snow, so we were even!)

 I made my guide brake as soon as I saw the sea.
-I just had to dip my feet in the Persian Gulf.
+You have to dip your feet in the Persian Gulf.
 He attempted to stop me, claiming the water was very cold at this time of the year.
 Needless to say, it was warmer than the Med in August.

 A drive back through the Doha financial center, famous for its picture postcard backdrop, for an extremely informative cooking lesson with Executive Chef Talal Aridi at the Intercontinental Doha.